MemoonaTahira/Traffic_Violation_Classification/readme.md

-# Week 7: Production-ready ML Models with BentoML
+# Traffic violation type classification

 Project done in partial fulfilment for the certification of MLZoomcamp2022 by DataTalks.Club.
 Details can be found [here](https://github.com/alexeygrigorev/mlbookcamp-code/blob/master/course-zoomcamp/cohorts/2022/projects.md#midterm-project).